Joe Byrne: Murder of Sherritt, Glenrowan siege and death

 This image of Byrne's body propped against the wall of the lockup of the Benalla police station has been called Australia's first ever press photograph.
 The badly wounded Ned Kelly was at the time confined to the lockup.
 Artist Julian Ashton, standing second from left, sketched Byrne's body the previous night.

 After Ned Kelly's last stand and capture, the police set fire to the Glenrowan Inn and retrieved Byrne's body before the hotel was consumed by flames.
 In Byrne's coat pockets were found a prayer book, cartridges and a brown paper bag containing poison.
 Later that day, his body and the seriously wounded Ned Kelly were conveyed on the same train to Benalla, where they were kept in neighbouring cells in the lockup.
 The night of their arrival, artist Julian Ashton sketched Byrne's body by candlelight; in later years Ashton called it "the most miserable assignment I have ever had".
 The next day Byrne's body was strung up "like a puppet" on the door of the lockup and photographed by the press.
 Max Kreitmayer, owner of Melbourne's Waxworks Museum, made a death mask and other casts of Byrne and, within days, a wax figure of the outlaw was put on exhibition inside the museum's Chamber of Horrors, attracting large crowds.
 The wax figure had on Byrne's boots from the siege, which were still stained with his blood and initially displayed in the windows of the museum on Bourke Street.

 His family did not claim the body, and the police refused to hand it over to sympathisers, fearing a funeral would become a rallying point for the simmering rebellion.
 He was buried on the same day as Aaron Sherritt.
 Dan Kelly and Steve Hart also died on the day of the siege in a suspect suicide pact, while Ned Kelly was captured and tried in Melbourne.
 Ned Kelly was hanged at Old Melbourne Gaol on 11 November 1880.

 Cultural references

 In Douglas Stewart's 1942 verse drama Ned Kelly, Byrne is depicted as a poet-philosopher whose function is to articulate what Ned Kelly, a man of action and lawlessness, stands for.

-A number of film actors have portrayed Byrne, including Mark McManus in Ned Kelly (1970) and Orlando Bloom in Ned Kelly (2003).
+A number of film actors have portrayed Byrne, including Mark McManus in Ned Kelly (1970), Orlando Bloom in Ned Kelly (2003), and Sean Keenan in True History of the Kelly Gang (2019).